frodebjerke/all-of-my-writing/microx/aws-lambda.md

 > *Florian Motlik - [blog.codeship.com](http://blog.codeship.com/aws-lambda-introduction/?utm_source=CodeshipNewsletter&utm_medium=newsletter&utm_campaign=AWS)*

-When creating Lambda Amazon wanted users to enjoy the following properties.
-No infrastructure to be managed.
+When creating Lambda Amazon wanted users to enjoy the following properties: No infrastructure to be managed.
 Pricing based on the time your code is actually being run.
-No vendor specific code or library needed your code should work just as anywhere else.
+No vendor specific code or library needed, your code should simply work as anywhere else.

     // An actual codesnippet running on AWS Lambda exports.handler = function(event, context) {